 The image of a pig between a spatula and fork is a great way of branding yourself as a Korean restaurant that specializes in traditional pork dishes.
 The red and gold color palette matches the East Asian design aesthetic, making yours instantly recognizable as an East Asian establishment.

 How do I create a Korean restaurant logo?

 Think about your customers and what they expect from a Korean restaurant.
 Be sure to combine different typefaces, colors, and icons to create a striking but personal design.
-You can experiment with unique icons and many typefaces using our Korean restaurant logo generator until you find a design that conveys your brand's message perfectly.
+You can experiment with unique icons and many typefaces using our free Korean restaurant logo generator until you find a design that conveys your brand's message perfectly.

 What are some ideas for Korean restaurant logo designs?

 One cool idea for a Korean restaurant logo is to have a plate in the colors of the Korean flag.
 This is a simple yet clever way of branding yourself as authentically Korean.
 Another option is to represent your style of food preparation in your logo.
 This could work particularly well for an establishment that serves, for example, Korean barbecue.